 They Are Scared To Be Alone

 Some dogs struggle with the fear of being alone.
-Different from dogs with separation anxiety, these pups have a fear that stems from being insecure in themselves or their environment.
+Unlike dogs with separation anxiety, these pups have a fear of being insecure in themselves or their environment.

 Their insecurity is not tied to being attached to a specific person in their home but rather being afraid of their surroundings in general.
 If a dog is afraid of being left alone, you may see evidence of this fear in different ways.